AmanSinghNp/Mini-JavaScript-Projects/README.md

 # Mini JavaScript Projects

-A curated collection of vanilla JavaScript applications demonstrating modern web development concepts, from DOM manipulation and API integration to complex physics simulations and game logic.
+A curated collection of vanilla JavaScript applications by **Aman Singh**, showcasing modern frontend skills with vanilla JavaScript — from DOM manipulation and API integration to physics simulations, games, and small productivity tools.

+Use this repo as a portfolio of real, self-contained mini-apps that you can run locally in a browser or deploy to any static host.

 ## 🚀 Featured Projects